kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Evaluating Sentiment Models

-Accuracy alone misleads.
+Accuracy alone misleads
-Class balance matters.
+Class balance matters
 Confusion matrices reveal bias

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.